 The classic remonce filling for just 8 pieces if pastry is 100 grams sugar, 100 grams butter, and 100 grams marzipan.
-That, of course, comes on top of the 450 grams of butter for the dough itself…for 8 pieces of pastry…
+That, of course, comes on top of the 450 grams of butter for the dough itself…that is 3850 kcal from the butter alone….for 8 pieces of pastry…

 I did make it the original way, but it was to cloyingly sweet and rich, and we both felt almost sick after eating only half a piece!